tldr-pages/tldr/pages/windows/if.md

 > Performs conditional processing in batch programs.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/if>.

-- Check whether `%errorlevel%` is greater than or equal to specified value:
+- Check whether `%errorlevel%` is greater than or equal to the specified exit code:

 `if errorlevel {{exit_code}} {{command}}`